-FitBit Cyber Monday deals are here!
+FitBit Black Friday deals are here!
 So if you’re looking for great Fitbit savings and discounts, you’ve come to the right place.

 There are lots of great discounts online and this page is updated daily with the best deals we have been able to find.
 Take a look:

-Fitbit Charge 4 Fitness and Activity Tracker with Built-in GPS, Heart Rate, Sleep & Swim Tracking, Black/Black, One Size (S &L Bands Included)
+Fitbit Charge 4 Fitness and Activity Tracker with Built-in GPS, Heart Rate, Sleep & Swim Tracking, Rosewood/Rosewood, One Size (S &L Bands Included)

 Need more information?
 Here you go: